salman-farooq-sh/2fa/README.md

 In addition to the usual username and password pair, you are required to provide an additional secret code, usually 6-digit long, to log in which you obtain from an authenticator application (e.g. [Google Authenticator](https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2) or [this Chrome extension](https://chrome.google.com/webstore/detail/authenticator/bhghoamapcdpbohphigoooaddinpkbai)) installed in your phone or web browser which you have registered with the platform or website you are logging into by simply scanning a QR code.
 After the initial setup, the authenticator app doesn’t even need to be online to give you the required secret one-time password (OTP).
 Magic!
 Right?

 As it is with all things in computer science, it turns out it is not magic, rather it is some interesting logic.
-At the heart of 2FA/MFA, the kind we are going to implement, is a cryptographic algorithm.
-The algorithm takes as input two things:
+At the heart of 2FA/MFA, the kind we are going to implement ([TOTP](https://en.wikipedia.org/wiki/Time-based_one-time_password)), is a cryptographic algorithm.
+This algorithm takes as input two things:

 1. The current time on the clock accurate to the second
 2. A user-specific permanent secret key (separate from the OTP, shared securely during setup)